Watudube/Project-SLFW/documentation/DesignDocument.md

 ### Systems Design

+#### Design Considerations

+The following are some design considerations that have been taken into account when developing the game’s backend classes and systems:

+- Service vs Entity Methods: <u>Entities MUST have action methods within its definition</u>, as physiological abilities would inherently be different from decision making abilities.
+I.e. not all animals would have the same “perception” logic or abilities (like a giraffe could look over walls without trying) – but they could all have the same decision-making logic regardless (like if a giraffe and zebra would both look for plants to eat, despite their perception difference).
+Thus, <u>decision making methods would fall under service classes</u>.

+- Actors’ Artificial Intelligence (the game NPC kind, not generative) systems will be based on generating priorities from a set of rules and algorithms.
+For example, if a grass eating animal is hungry, generate \[eat grass\].
+If \[find grass\] is in the priority list, never generate \[eat grass\].
+If a grass eating animal perceives grass, remove \[find grass\] from the priority list.

 #### Class Diagrams

 # References

 CipSoft. (n.d.). *Screenshots*.
 Retrieved from tiba.com: https://www.tibia.com/abouttibia/?subtopic=screenshots

+Kenney.nl.
+(2025). *Assets*.
+Retrieved from Kenny: 'www.kenney.nl

 MMO Reviews. (n.d.). *Tibia*.
 Retrieved from MMO Reviews: https://www.mmoreviews.com/tibi/